 Pyle, Robert Michael, 1981.
 National Audubon Society Field Guide to Butterflies.
 New York, NY: Alfred A. Knopf.

 Wagner, David L., 2005.
 Princeton Field Guides: Caterpillars of North America.
-Princton, NJ: Princeton University Press.
+Princeton, NJ: Princeton University Press.

 Similar Posts